Skip to main content

 Daemon mode

-Data-based matching does not support RSS but does allow you to hit the cross-seed webhook endpoint with a path to use for data-based searching the same way you use the existing name parameter (but path instead).
+Data-based matching does not support RSS but does allow you to hit the cross-seed webhook endpoint with a path to use for data-based searching the same way you use the existing name or infoHash parameter (but with path).